mi4-corporation/iadc-isp-docs/IADC ISP API Developer Guide.md

 **Route Parameters**
 * *companyID* - ID value of the company that owns the monthly report you want to submit
     * Can be found using the [Get All Companies](#get-all-companies) endpoint
-* *reportMonth* - Month of the new monthly report in 'MMYYYY' format
+* *reportMonth* - Month of the new monthly report in 'YYYYMM' format
     * Date must be a current or past month of the currently active year.

 **Query Parameters** - None